 2. How to Grow a Lemon Tree From Seed: Germinating Lemon Seeds in the Soil

 I did not try this method beforehand because I had a pretty good success rate with the paper towel, but many vouch for this method.

-Unlike the paper towel method, germinating seeds directly in soil might give them a better chance at survival since they won’t go through transplant shock.

-1. Gather the seeds

-Updated - 2.
-How to Grow a Lemon Tree From Seed: Germinating Lemon Seeds in the Soil

-I did not try this method beforehand because I had a pretty good success rate with the paper towel, but many vouch for this method.

 Unlike the paper towel method, germinating seeds directly in the soil might give them a better chance at survival since they won’t go through transplant shock.

 1. Gather the seeds